NEW ORGANISER FOR 2023

 Common on Jura; I saw one at the bottom of Beinn a’Chaolais in 2018.
 They are more frightened of humans than the other way around.

-Race maps will be available to purchase at registration.
+A small number of Pete Bland race maps will be available to purchase at registration

 Runners Post-Race Food: